rust-lang/this-week-in-rust/README.md

 > [!IMPORTANT]
 >
-> Before attempting to build the website, ensure Docker is in a running state on
+> Before attempting to build the website, ensure Docker or a suitable alternative is running on your system.
-> your system.

 - Enter the `publishing/` directory: